 But, despite the temptation to do so, their coats should never be fully cut or trimmed!
 Instead, shearing is the way to go, at least once a year.
 And, oddly enough, brushing is against the rules here too – which makes them fairly low maintenance dogs.

 Like several other Spanish breeds, this dog has a history of work as a sheepdog and herding dog.
-However, they also did some side jobs as a gun-dog, finding and retrieving small game for hunters, especially from water…thus its name.
+They also had side jobs as a gun-dog, where they would find and retrieve small game for hunters, especially from water…thus its name.

 The Spanish Water Dog has a shorter heritage of only a couple hundred years and his origins are a little vague.
 However, it is thought to have made its way to Spain via Turkey.
-Though, we still cannot confirm this yet.
+Though, we still cannot confirm or find a reputable source to confirm this yet.

 Spanish Water Dog Temperament

-Like most dogs with a guarding or shepherding background, they are diligent dogs.
+Like most dogs with a guarding or shepherding background, they are diligent dogs with a strong work ethic.
 They will readily guard their homes on instincts, with great care and attention.
 And with their 20-inch height, they’re not a dog where intruders can easily brush off.

-Spanish Water Dogs are also quite intelligent, and even if they are not helping with herds of livestock, they are up for learning tasks to help their owners.
+Spanish Water Dogs are also quite intelligent, and even if they are not helping with herds of livestock, they are up for learning nearly any task to help their owners.
 In the home, they have an eager to please temperament, so training isn’t so bad.

 Not inherently sociable, they can grow to trust and enjoy the company of strangers if given early training.
-However, regardless of their feelings for strangers, they are highly affectionate, loving and loyal with their owners.
+However, regardless of their feelings for strangers, they are actually quite affectionate, loving and loyal with their owners.

 14. Great Pyrenees